 Practice Aptitude Tests is not associated with NHS.
 We provide preparation services for NHS psychometric tests.
+Our tests are not designed to be identical to any style, employer or industry.
 Visit https://www.jobs.nhs.uk/ to apply.

 With a staff count of around 1.4 million, the National Health Service (NHS) is the UK’s biggest employer.
 For university leavers interested in a career in health service management, it offers a number of opportunities each year through its graduate scheme.